We are Bristol Renal, a world-renowned group researching glomerular disease.

-The team continues to grow, and we currently have the following group of dedicated researchers working on Nephrotic Syndrome.
-In addition, we continue to train researchers from abroad, with recent visitors from Japan, India, South Africa and Egypt spending time in Bristol learning techniques and forging valuable international collaborations for the research
+The team continues to grow, and we have a group of dedicated researchers working on Nephrotic Syndrome.
+In addition, we continue to work with and train researchers from abroad, with recent visitors from Japan, Nigeria, India, South Africa and Egypt spending time in Bristol learning techniques and forging aluable international collaborations for the research.

 Loss-of-Function Mutations Lead to X-Linked Nephrotic Syndrome via Defective Trafficking Pathways.

 Effects of heparin and derivatives on podocytes: An in vitro functional and morphological evaluation.

 Aldosterone induces albuminuria via matrix metalloproteinase–dependent damage of the endothelial glycocalyx

 Renal Consequences of Therapeutic Interventions in Premature Neonates.